Gloves for Scleroderma

 • Quit smoking.
 Nicotine causes blood vessels to contract contributing to a Raynaud’s attack.

-• Find therapeutic pain relieve by wearing Uniqknits Self Heating Gloves for Scleroderma
+• Find therapeutic pain relief by wearing UNIQKNITS™ Self Heating Gloves designed for scleroderma patients

 It is not always possible to avoid cold temperatures, but warming gloves can assist in keeping your hands at a constant temperature and offer pain relief.
 Learn more about how UNIQKNITS™ products differ from others on the market.